holistic-web/toolbox/tools/json-formatter/README.md

 Hosted at https://json-formatter.holistic-toolbox.com

-## Development
+## Deployment
-To develop for this project:
-1. Install dependencies
+Deployment for this project is handled by our [Github workflow](/.gitub/workflows/deploy-on-push-to-master) on merge into the master branch.

+Manual deployment is not recommended but in case we ever need to do the following on a machine with the firebase cli installed.

+1. Build the project
 	```
-	npm install
+	npm run build
 	```
-2. Host the project locally in development mode
+2. Deploy the project
 	```
-	npm run serve
+	firebase deploy
 	```

 ## Deployment